All rdc commands support structured JSON output for programmatic consumption by AI agents and scripts.

 Use --fields to limit output to specific keys.
 This reduces token usage when only specific data is needed:

-rdc machine containers prod-1 -o json --fields name,status,repository
+rdc machine containers --name prod-1 -o json --fields name,status,repository

 Dry-Run Output